microsoft/elk-acs-kubernetes/README.md

     > `Resource Group` should be a new or an empty one to create your Kubernetes.

 1. In `Common Settings` panel, provide the following:
    * `Dns prefix` - The DNS name prefix of your Kubernetes controller.
-It should be the same as the `dns prefix` you specific in your Azure Service Principal.
+It should be the same as the `dns prefix` you specified in your Azure Service Principal.

-   * `Registry url`- If using public registry e.g. Docker Hub.
-The solution will automatically create an Azure Container Registry to host image if it is empty.
-Ensure it can pull `elasticsearch `, `kibana` and `logstash` image from this public registry.
+   * `Registry url`- A public registry url who hosts `elasticsearch `, `kibana` and `logstash` images.
+If keep this field empty, the solution will automatically create an Azure Container Registry to host images.
    * `Event hub namespace` - e.g. "myeventhub".
    * `Event hub key name` - event hub `SETTINGS` find `Shared access policies` e.g. "RootManageSharedAccessKey".
    * `Event hub key value` - SAS policy key value.